ph-ph/ph-ph.github.io/content/posts/web3-twitter.md

 # Google cloud
 It was the first time I tried to build something non-trivial on Google Cloud, and overall the experience was fairly positive.
 Documentation, although not perfect, does a great job of providing useful walkthroughs and code samples for popular tasks.

 I had a bit of trouble figuring out which products to use.
 For example, there are 3 or 4 different Google products that look like they should be used to build data processing pipelines.
 I ended up using a combination of Workflow and Cloud Functions, and I'm fairly content with that choice.
-The pipeline required pretty much no tweaking or maintenance after the initial deploy - it's been running for almost a month and failed only once due to some random Twitter API errors.
+The pipeline required pretty much no tweaking or maintenance after the initial deployment - it's been running for almost a month and failed only once due to some random Twitter API errors.

 I was surprised that a data pipeline that runs every day and downloads 100k tweets per month could fit into Google's free tier.
 In my case, running it has non-zero cost for two reasons:
 - I'm using Firestore as a temporary storage for new tweets after I get them from the Twitter API.
 For simplicity I chose to store each tweet as a separate document, and that pushes the usage slightly above the free tier limits for document reads.
 A smarter way would've been to group multiple tweets in a document or store them somewhere else, like Google Storage.